Testing beats re-reading

 The generator runs entirely in your browser; your deck never leaves the page unless you export or copy it.
 This makes it suitable for classroom use, revision notes, or any sensitive study material.

-Do I need special software?
-No external libraries or accounts.
+No external software or accounts are required.
 Use your browser’s print dialog to create a PDF.

 Active recall (quizzing yourself) can double retention vs. rereading.
 Flashcards are the original spaced-repetition hardware.